A Multigraph Characterization of Permutiple Strings

-Restating this result in terms of the permutiple class, $C,$ considered in Example \ref{example_7}, there are $F_{\lfloor \frac{k+1}{2} \rfloor-1}$ palintiple strings of length $k+1.$ Other significant integer sequences which might arise when considering the general permutiple problem presents an open invitation for further investigation.
+Restating this result in terms of the permutiple class $C$ considered in Example \ref{example_7}, there are $F_{\lfloor \frac{k+1}{2} \rfloor-1}$ palintiple strings of length $k+1.$ Other significant integer sequences which might arise when considering the general permutiple problem presents another open invitation for further investigation.